kimono-koans/httm/README.md

 ➜ sudo httm -S /etc/samba/smb.conf
 ```

-Browse all files, recursively, in a folder backed up via `rsync` to a remote share, and view unique versions on remote snapshots directly (only available for BTRFS Snapper and ZFS datasets).  ( Remember to make ZFS snapshots visible in your `smb.conf` with `zfsacl:expose_snapdir=True` ).
+Browse all files, recursively, in a folder backed up via `rsync` to a remote share, and view unique versions on remote snapshots directly (only available for BTRFS Snapper and ZFS datasets).
+(Note: Remember to make ZFS snapshots visible in your `smb.conf` with `zfsacl:expose_snapdir=True`).

 ```bash
 # mount the share